+Language

-Language Identification
+Language Line

-As a Language Line Services customer you have access to over-the-phone interpretation 24 hours a day, 7 days a week.
+- access to over-the-phone interpretation 24 hours a day 7 days a week.
 Use this Language Identification Card in a face-to-face situation, to determine which language a person speaks.
-The Language ID Card lists the languages most frequently encountered in North America, grouped by the geographical region where they are commonly spoken.

-- · To use the Language ID Card efficiently, locate the geographical region where you believe the non-English speaker may be from.
-(Pacific Islands, Europe, etc.) - · Show the person the languages listed for that region.
+The frequently encountered in North America, grouped by the geographical region where they - locate the geographical region where you believe the non-English speaker may be from. - · Show the person the languages listed for that region.
 The message underneath each language says: "Point to your language.
-An Interpreter will be called."
+An Interpreter will be called.